-Who knew that boiled peanuts are a popular favorite snack on the islands and so easy to do or just buy from a roadside stand or market.
+Who knew that boiled peanuts are a popular favorite Hawaii snack food on the islands and so easy to do or just buy from a roadside stand or market.
 Problem with boiled peanuts is that they are addictive and very easy to eat up in one serving, so you have to make a lot to share with friends.

 You can easily make your own boiled peanuts here for making your own to snack on now.